andrew/ultimate-awesome/README.md

 - [awesome-tester](https://github.com/GitDzreal93/awesome-tester) - 测试开发各种资源汇总.
 - [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
 The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
 - [awesome-react-native-native-modules](https://github.com/prscX/awesome-react-native-native-modules) - A curated list of Awesome ReactNative: Native Modules Guidelines/Components/News/Tools/Learning Materials.
+- [Awesome-GUI-Agents](https://github.com/ZJU-REAL/Awesome-GUI-Agents) - A curated collection of resources, tools, and frameworks for developing GUI Agents.
 - [awesome-aigc-image-video-detection](https://github.com/ant-research/awesome-aigc-image-video-detection) - A curated collection of the latest research and resources on AI-Generated Image and Video Detection.
 - [awesome-aiart-pics-prompts](https://github.com/Jermic/awesome-aiart-pics-prompts) - 🎨 精选 3000+ Gemini Nano Banana Pro 高质量提示词与生成案例 | 涵盖摄影、设计、艺术、营销等多领域 | 双语支持 | JSON 格式.
 - [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.